dwightjack/stapes-ui/README.md

 	<script src="/bower_components/stapes-ui/dist/stapes-ui.js"></script>

-_**Note:** Since jQuery is not a strict dependency, you need to install it separately or use a jQuery compatible library._
+_**Note:** Since jQuery is not a strict dependency, you need to install it separately or use a jQuery compatible library like Zepto._

+###Using a different DOM Library

+In all environments Stapes UI will try to use jQuery as default DOM library.
+You may use a different library by either aliasing it as `'jquery'` (in Browserify or AMD) or by manually setting it in Stapes UI:

+	//Use Zepto as default DOM library
+	Stapes.Ui.$ = Zepto;

 ##Library Overview